-Nicholas has experience of diverse commercial and public law matters, with particular interests in commercial disputes and civil fraud matters (including injunctions), competition, telecoms and other economic regulation, tax, State aid, public procurement and general EU law, consumer credit and other consumer protection legislation, and human rights.
+Nicholas has experience of diverse commercial and public law matters, with particular interests in commercial disputes and civil fraud matters (including injunctions), competition, economic regulation (particularly in energy, financial services, telecoms and transport), tax, State aid, public procurement and general EU law, consumer credit and other consumer protection legislation, and human rights.

-Since arriving at Matrix, Nicholas has been instructed by a range of clients in both the public and private sectors, regularly advising the Competition and Markets Authority (and previously, the Competition Commission and the Office of Fair Trading).
+Since arriving at Matrix, Nicholas has been instructed by a range of clients in both the public and private sectors, regularly advising major UK companies and multinational businesses as well as government departments and regulators including Ofgem, the ORR, the Competition and Markets Authority (and previously, the Competition Commission and the Office of Fair Trading), the Department for Transport, HMRC and the Home Office.
 Nicholas was appointed to the Attorney General’s B Panel in 2016, having previously been appointed to the C Panel in 2012.
-In addition to his work as a junior, Nicholas has appeared unled in the Court of Appeal, the High Court (the Chancery Division, Queen’s Bench Division, Commercial Court, Technology and Construction Court, and Administrative Court), the Crown Court, the Competition Appeal Tribunal, the First-tier Tribunal, the Employment Tribunal and the County Court, as well as in LCIA arbitration.
+In addition to his work as a junior at all levels of the court system up to the UK Supreme Court, Nicholas has appeared unled in the Court of Appeal, the High Court (the Chancery Division, Queen’s Bench Division, Commercial Court, Technology and Construction Court, and Administrative Court), the Crown Court, the Competition Appeal Tribunal, the First-tier Tribunal, the Employment Tribunal and the County Court, as well as in LCIA arbitration.
 He has also advised and prepared written submissions unled for clients in the European Court of Human Rights.

 Before moving to Matrix in 2009, Nicholas worked for seven and a half years at Freshfields Bruckhaus Deringer LLP, where on qualification he practised as an associate and solicitor-advocate in the firm’s Dispute Resolution department specialising in competition, commercial, EU and public law.
 During his time as a solicitor, Nicholas advised regulators, major financial institutions and leading companies across a range of industry sectors, as well as acting pro bono for clients in various tribunals.